 Roughly 4.5 million people are bitten by dogs annually.
 Even when it’s totally out of character, an unfortunate situation or ill-timed sequence of events could have your canine causing injury to a child in your backyard or a friend visiting your home.

 And as the pet parent responsible for your dog, you’ll need to foot the bill for any dog-related injuries.

 Does homeowners insurance cover dog bites?

 But you don’t need to necessarily pay out of pocket for medical bills, lost wages, pain and suffering, property fees, and legal fees.
 That’s where liability insurance comes in.

-Liability coverage from a homeowners or renters insurance policy can help cover expenses in case your dog bites someone, knocks over a house guest, or scares a passerby.
+Liability coverage from a homeowners or renters insurance policy (rather than a pet insurance policy) can help cover expenses in case your dog bites someone, knocks over a house guest, or scares a passerby.